Alekhine51/CipherClassic/README.md

 # CipherClassic
 A suite of CLI classical encryption tools.
 This repo is intended as a resource for students of cryptography.
-Each file is a self-contained encryption tool with comments explaining how it works.
+Each file is a self-contained encryption tool with comments explaining how it works, and are written in Python, without Libraries.
+Python was chosen since it's a very common language.

 List of tools: